stilldavid/userland-book/general_purpose/index.md

 The command line is an environment of tool use.

-So are kitchens, woodshops, libraries, and programming languages.
+So are kitchens, workshops, libraries, and programming languages.

 -> * <-